HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 ## `FlxActionInput`

-A `FlxActionInput` represents a specific input event on a specific input device.
+A `FlxActionInput` represents a specific input event on a specific input device, like "when the A button on gamepad one is JUST_PRESSED", which you can use to trigger a `FlxAction`.

 These come in digital and analog forms for every device that Flixel supports.
 The following are provided by default, but you can create your own by extending `FlxActionInputDigital` and `FlxActionInputAnalog`: